Education Finance and Accountability Program (EFAP)

 but not limited to, their participation and performance in school, their involvement in extracurricular activities, and their fertility.

-Associate Professor, Sociology, Senior Research Associate for the Center for Policy Research, The Maxwell School, Syracuse University.
+Associate Professor, Sociology, Senior Research Associate in the Center for Policy Research, The Maxwell School, Syracuse University.

 Dr. Lutz is interested in race and ethnicity, immigration, bilingualism, educational inequity and Latin American studies.